Greetings, Ming here.

 There is a need for Core JKD

-Many of you know what I'm saying.
-Many have experienced it when dedicating a great portion of your lives didn't help much when you got into a hard hand-to-hand encounter or a life-threatening situation.
+Many of you are seeking something beyond what traditional training can offer.
+You may even have seen people who dedicated a great portion of their lives to training that didn't actually help much when they got into a hand-to-hand encounter or a life-threatening situation.

-I know this deeply.
-I have trained many people who've come directly from those situations and systems that have way more to do with ego than functionality.
+I have trained people who've come directly from those types of situations—some have had double black belts in systems that have more to do with training ego than functionality.